EmmaYHlee/ne-mcmc-pipeline/README.md

 # NE-MCMC-pipeline

-NE stands for population size.
+NE stands for population size in evolutionary biology.
 NE-MCMC-pipeline is a pipeline for estimating branch-wise effective population size (Ne) from a codon alignment and a phylogeny, using BayesCode's mutation-selection MCMC model.